KhiopsML/khiops-doc/docs/api-docs/kdic/limits.md

 File names issues:

-- File names with non ANSI characters may not supported on some platforms.
+- File names with non ANSI characters may not be supported on some platforms.

 Data files and BOM: